archclassroom/python-beginners/README.md

 * remaining class timer was done session #6
 * visualize the result.json created by file_stater.py, either by some plot or web app clicker
 * no other simple project in plan, except pulec's which haven't been fully published

+# Optional homeworks
+* Easy: Make scripts/remaining_class_time.py print in one line, overwriting the old (no need for sys module)
+* Hard: Make multiple patterns or string operation logic in scripts/file_stater_arch.py to match name and ver of all possible Arch packages
+	* think of some cool key to 'analyze' the packages with, try to think of something that might be usefull for others or just for you

 # More difficult projects
 * using twitter, google, etc. as a source for searching about topic X and generating some results and rendering them nicely